-Development, construction, operation and maintenance of clean energy generation and transmission infrastructure worldwide, improving the living conditions of communities and enhancing sustainable development.
+Promotion, construction, operation and maintenance of infrastructures for worldwide generation and transmission of clean energy, improving living conditions for communities and encouraging sustainable development.

-Concessions and own projects
+Concessions and proprietary projects

-Development and operation of projects aimed at long-term stability and profitability through concession contracts and strategic investments in projects of its own, strengthening its renewables and energy infrastructure portfolio and boosting the Group's long-term value.
+Development and operation of projects aimed at long-term stability and profitability by means of concession agreements and strategic investments in proprietary projects, by strengthening the portfolio of renewable energy and power infrastructure, and increasing the value of the Group in the long term.

-GROWTH LEVERS
+GROWTH DRIVERS